zilin-huang/CV2X-LOCA/README.md

 # Reference
 If you find this repo to be useful in your research, please consider citing our work.

-* "Roadside Units-Enabled Cooperative Localization Scheme for Autonomous Vehicles Under GNSS-denied Environments: Methodology and Demonstration" *
+*Roadside Units-Enabled Cooperative Localization Scheme for Autonomous Vehicles Under GNSS-denied Environments: Methodology and Demonstration*